lonewolftechnology/godot-dojo/project-state.md

 - **Advanced features or complex entity schemas may require manual code or extensions.**
 - **WASM builds should be considered experimental.**
 - **Breaking backend/schema changes may require a rebuild.**
+- Executing raw events may crash the game.
+-
 ---

 ## Missing/Not Implemented